one of the original bands to come out of the LA glam/pop metal scene in the

 release after releasing a very succesful EP.
 It was also their most successful

 album.
 They scored a huge radio and MTV hit with "Round and Round."
-"Round and Round" is still a heavily covered live song and often featured on popular action RPG games such as Grand Theft Auto and Saints Row.
+"Round and Round" is still a heavily performed live song and featured on some popular modern video games such as Grand Theft Auto and Saints Row.
 The record

 is very consistent and also spawned minor hits with "Wanted Man", "Back for

 More" and the excellent "I'm Insane".
 "Lack of Communication" is also

 metal tune and one of the heaviest on the album.
 There were a ton bands that

 sounded like this by the mid-80's but RATT was one of the originators and this

 album is one of the better from the scene.
 Got my CD copy in an internet trade.

 Frost recorded a cover of "Lack of Communication" on his "Raise